-- > Daily soaking baths.
+Daily soaking baths.
 Use SOAP!
-Dove brand soap recommended - ➢ Pat dry. - > Apply steroid lotion twice a day.
-After the bath and one additional time per day. - > Apply steroid: Twice a day, as needed, only to active areas:

-to active areas on the face

-to areas of mild active rash

-- b use moisturizer: , after bath and more times per day.
-Apply generously. - > Take antihistamine: , pills/tsp at breakfast - And pills/tsp at bedtime. - Add bleach to bathwater: Two or three times a week: add 1/4 cup of household bleach (CloroxTM) to a tub that is at least 1/2 filled with lukewarm water.
+Dove brand soap recommended Pat dry.
+Apply steroid lotion twice a day.
+After the bath and one additional time per day.
+Apply steroid: Twice a day, as needed, only to active areas: to active areas on the face to areas of mild active rash to severe active rash Use moisturizer:, after bath and more times per day.
+Apply generously.
+Take antihistamine:, pills/tsp at breakfast And pills/tsp at bedtime.
+Add bleach to bathwater: Two or three times a week: add 1⁄2 cup of household bleach (Clorox TM) to a tub that is at least 1⁄2 filled with lukewarm water.
 Mix well before entering.
-Soak for 10 minutes. - > Use Protopic or Elidel on eczema prone areas:
+Soak for 10 minutes.
+Use Protopic or Elidel on eczema prone areas:

-Remember that antihistamines can make you tired and inattentive.
-If you think this is a problem, let your doctor know because non-sedating antihistamines are available.
+member that antihistamines can make you tired and inattentive.
+If you think this is a oblem, let your doctor know because non-sedating antihistamines are available.